Aussies need to drink less and eat more veggies, new study says

 ‘Discretionary’ food

 The report said said the average Australian has 28 serves of ‘discretionary’ foods per week, which is ‘too high’.
-Discretionary foods are those with high saturated fat, added sugars, added salt and/or alcohol.
+Discretionary foods are those with high saturated fat, added sugars, added salt and/or.

 Alcohol made up nearly a third of respondents’ discretionary intake.
 This was slightly higher for men.